While buying a car can be exciting, the initial cost of the vehicle itself is only one of the many financial factors you

 - Loan repayments, if you’ve got a car loan

-Before buying a car, or taking out a loan to do so, it's important that you work out if you are also able to manage these extra costs.
-That way you can be sure that you’re managing your finances more efficiently and responsibly, and that buying a car isn’t a burden on you at the end of the day.
+Before you buy a car, or take out a loan to do so, it's important that you work out if you are also able to manage these extra costs.
+That way you can be sure buying a car isn’t too much of a burden on you at the end of the day.

-For more information on financing a vehicle that suits your needs, contact a Pepper Money Lending Specialist to discuss your car loans options on 13 73 77, or speak to an accredited Pepper Money Broker.
+For any information on financing a vehicle that suits your needs, contact a Pepper Money Lending Specialist to discuss your car loans options on 13 73 77, or speak to an accredited Pepper Money Broker today.
+They're there to help you.